UCLA-ECE209AS-2018W/EunSun-Kevin-Leon/README.md

 *{“192.168.1.30": [“2018-Jan-03:10:00:00”, “1.1.1.3", “192.168.10.2”], “192.168.1.10": [“2018-Jan-03:10:00:10”, “1.1.1.2"], “192.168.10.2”: [“2018-Jan-03:10:00:20", “192.168.1.30”]}*

 **Email Notification**

-*Administrator email address is configured in the web interface.
-A notification is triggered when:
-A LAN device is trying to communicate to a WAN IP after grace period.
-A previously whitelisted LAN/WAN IP is blacklisted and any pass rule that includes blacklist IP is removed.*
+*One feature we included for the administrator's convenience is email notification.
+First the administrator's email address and IP address is configured in the web interface.
+A notification is triggered in two cases.
+First, a email is sent when a LAN device is tryng to communicate to a WAN IP after the grace period.
+The second case is when a previously whitelisted LAN/WAN device is blacklisted and any pass rule that includes blacklist IP is removed.*

 **Blacklist**
 *Update whitelist by checking blacklist periodically